simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 what you learn in class and what you use in practice until much later.
 This is totally normal.

+If you don't feel ready, consider doing a masters first.
+But also get a second opinion.
+You might be being to hard on yourself.

 ### Programming